AdaCore/learn/content/courses/advanced-ada/parts/resource_management/limited_types.rst

 control over initialization of objects.

-Ideally, limited and non-limited types should be just the same, except for the essential difference: you can't copy limited objects.
+Ideally, limited and non-limited types should be just the same, except for the essential difference: you can't copy limited objects (and there's no language-defined equality operator).
 By allowing functions and aggregates for limited types, we're very close to this goal.
 Some languages have a specific feature called *constructor*.
 In Ada, a *constructor* is just a function that creates a new object.